edHelper.com

 By Sharon Fabian

 1 Aquatic plants are plants that live in the water.
-Slippery green seaweed that washes up on the beach and pretty pink water lilies floating on a pond are aquatic plants.
+Tiny green duckweed growing in lakes and pretty pink water lilies floating on a pond are aquatic plants.
 The tiny plants that you buy to put in your fish tank are aquatic plants.

 2 One way to organize, or classify, these water plants is to divide them into two groups -- freshwater plants and marine plants.
 Freshwater plants live in streams, rivers, ponds, and lakes.
 Marine plants live in the saltwater environments of oceans and seas.